Universal suffrage

-Universal suffrage (or franchise) ensures the right to vote for as many people who are bound by a government's laws as possible, as supported by the "one person, one vote" principle.
-For many, the term universal suffrage assumes the exclusion of youth and non-citizens (among others), while some insist that much more inclusion is needed before suffrage can be called universal.
+Universal suffrage or universal franchise refers to the right to vote being available for all adults within a jurisdiction.
+The idea is often endorsed by the slogan "one man, one vote".

+For many, the term universal suffrage assumes the exclusion of the young and non-citizens (among others).
+At the same time, some insist that more inclusion is needed before suffrage can be truly universal.
 Democratic theorists, especially those hoping to achieve more universal suffrage, support presumptive inclusion, where the legal system would protect the voting rights of all subjects unless the government can clearly prove that disenfranchisement is necessary.

-While this article documents no examples of suffrage having been extended universally (by its most inclusive definition), healthy democracies have slowly expanded voting rights, including to some non-citizens and youth.
-However, democratic backsliding through voter suppression and election subversion threatens free and fair elections and weakens the power of the voting process.
-Autocratic governments even hold sham elections to try and pretend that they haven't fully revoked suffrage from their voters.
+Universal full suffrage includes both the right to vote, also called active suffrage, and the right to be elected, also called passive suffrage.

 History

 In the first modern democracies, governments restricted the vote to those with property and wealth, which almost always meant a minority of the male population.
 In some jurisdictions, other restrictions existed, such as requiring voters to practice a given religion.
 In all modern democracies, the number of people who could vote has increased progressively with time.
-The 19th century saw many movements advocating "universal [male] suffrage", most notably in Europe, Great Britain and North America.
+The 19th century saw many movements advocating "universal [male] suffrage", most notably in Europe and North America.
 Female suffrage was largely ignored until the latter half of the century, when movements began to thrive; the first of these was in New Zealand, in which all adult women of all ethnicities gained the right to vote in 1893.
-From there, the movement for the idea of universal suffrage which included women's suffrage spread across British colonies and beyond.
+A year later, South Australia granted all citizens the right to vote and stand for election, making it the first place in the world where women could stand as candidates for election to parliament.
+From there, this groundbreaking reform set a precedent for broader suffrage rights worldwide.
+However, voting rights were often limited to those of the dominant ethnicity.

-In the United States, after the principle of "One person, one vote" was established in the early 1960s by U.S. Supreme Court under Earl Warren, the U.S. Congress together with the Warren Court continued to protect and expand the voting rights of all Americans, especially African Americans, through the Civil Rights Act of 1964, Voting Rights Act of 1965 and several Supreme Court rulings.
+In the United States, after the principle of "One person, one vote" was established in the early 1960s by the U.S. Supreme Court under Earl Warren, the U.S. Congress, together with the Warren Court, continued to protect and expand the voting rights of all Americans, especially African Americans, through the Civil Rights Act of 1964, Voting Rights Act of 1965 and several Supreme Court rulings.
 In addition, the term "suffrage" is also associated specifically with women's suffrage in the United States; a movement to extend the franchise to women began in the mid-19th century and culminated in 1920, when the United States ratified the Nineteenth Amendment to the United States Constitution, guaranteeing the right of women to vote.
 It would be 1928 before voting rights were guaranteed to all women in the UK.